UPDATED: 12:15 p.m. ET, Aug. 2021

 14) Russ Parr

-Russ Parr began his career as a stand-up comedian in California, and got his start in radio on Los Angeles’s famed KDAY.
+Russ Parr began his career as a stand-up comedian in California and got his start in radio on Los Angeles’s famed KDAY.
 In the mid-1980s Parr also recorded with his band “Bobby Jimmy and The Critters.”
-In 1996, he became the second African-American giant of syndication in 1996 when his Russ Parr Morning Show on Radio One’s WKYS-FM became the base of operations for a network that eventually reached more than 3 million listeners daily on over 40 radio stations.
+In 1996, he became the second African American giant of syndication when his Russ Parr Morning Show on Radio One’s WKYS-FM became the base of operations for a network that eventually reached more than 3 million listeners daily on over 40 radio stations.

 15) Robin Quivers